 They just cherished the moment of sharing their passion of creating devilishly good food with us.

-Over the last 5 years these cookies have remained absent from the holiday gatherings, largely in part due to my grandma’s diagnosis with Alzheimer’s disease.
+Over the last 5 years these cookies have remained absent from the holiday gatherings, largely in part due to my grandma’s passing (more on that here for those who’ve been here a while.)

 But, my wonderful grandma did a VERY important thing when she realized her memory was fading quickly: